OpenAI and Government of Malta partner to roll out ChatGPT Plus to all citizens

 TLDR

-• Malta becomes the first country to offer free ChatGPT Plus access to all citizens who complete a University of Malta AI literacy course.
+• Malta becomes the first country to offer all citizens free ChatGPT Plus for one year after completing a University of Malta AI literacy course.

 Key Takeaways

-• Course covers what AI is, its limits, and responsible use at home and work, developed by the University of Malta.
+• The course covers what AI is, its limits, and responsible use at home and work, designed for all backgrounds.

-• Part of OpenAI for Countries, a broader initiative already active in Estonia and Greece targeting national education and workforce training.
+• This is part of OpenAI for Countries, a broader initiative already active in Estonia and Greece, built around local priorities rather than a single template.

 Hacker News Comment Review